reallyblaised/snakemake-tutorial/README.md

 """

 # global-scope config
-configfile: "config/main.yml" # NOTE: colon synax
+configfile: "config/main.yml" # NOTE: colon syntax
 # global-scope variables, fetched from the config file in config/main.yml
 years = config["years"]

 rule all: # NOTE: the `all` rule is a special directive that is executed by default when the workflow is invoked
     """
-    Target of the worflow; this sets up the direct acyclic graph (DAG) of the workflow
+    Target of the workflow; this sets up the direct acyclic graph (DAG) of the workflow
     """
     input:
         expand("scratch/{filetype}/{year}/post_processed/beauty2darkmatter_{i}.root", filetype=["data", "mc"], year=years, i=range(3))